Pirate Radio Stations

 In the early 1990s, British pirate radio history saw a slight decline in response to some tougher penalties imposed by the Department of Trade and Industry.
 The new Broadcasting Act of the early nineties encouraged diversity in radio and introduced a new era of commercial radio.

-The most popular pirate radio station of the time, Kiss FM briefly shut down and restructured, so that it could apply for a legitimate license.
+The most popular pirate radio station of the time, Kiss FM, briefly shut down and restructured so it could apply for a legitimate license.

-Though Kiss FM was successful in earning its license, the organisation also lost a lot of its original followers because of a change in its approach to urban and black music.
+Though Kiss FM successfully earned its license, the organization also lost many of its original followers because of a change in its approach to urban and black music.

 Other pirate radio stations began to earn licenses at the same time, such as KFM Radio, Sunrise Radio in London, and FTP in Bristol.
 Most became significantly more mainstream as a result.